tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Updated: htaccess1 - At last, viewing css,js,php and so on = GONE!
 - Updated: 230313; BBQ Custom codes updated!
 - Updated: 230313: wp-admin, with alternatives:)
 - Updated: 230308: htaccess1, minor errors gone!